My Favorite Scones

 I closed out 2019 by getting to show my husband America for the first time ever, and more importantly, my hometown!
 It was a blast traveling home for Christmas, and busy.
 Every year it seems to get a little bit harder to say goodbye.

 2020 started out completely uneventful, we were flying somewhere over the Atlantic Ocean and we don’t know when or where we were when the new year happened.
 It just did.
 I think 2020 is going to be a good year, though, if nothing else, it’s a great number, right?
+Oh.
+Goodness.
+Ah, little did I know what a WILD year 2020 was going to be.
+LOLOLOLOL.

-I must confess, I was a bit nonplussed at the seeming coincidence of seeing photos of not one, not two, but several 20’s or Gatsby themed New Year’s parties.
+I was a bit nonplussed at the seeming coincidence of seeing photos of not one, not two, but several 20’s or Gatsby themed New Year’s parties.
 The movie came out several years ago, guys, why the big comeback? … It took seeing someone’s post on fb about entering the roaring 20’s again for it to click for me.
 I can’t help it, guys, I’m just not always the brightest bulb in the case.

 However, our vision is 2020 and it is roaring and all those good things, so let’s get rolling.
 Rolling scones.
 I mean, these scones don’t have to be rolled, it just sounds like the band…;)